JuliaQUBO/ToQUBO.jl/benchmarks/qoblib/reports/routing_pilot.md

 - node 1 is the depot and nodes 2 through 21 are the customers.
 - the QOBLIB solution file uses CVRPLIB customer numbering, so each listed customer id is mapped to QOBLIB node id customer + 1.
 - the ZIMPL model uses Euclidean sqrt distances in the LP objective, while the solution artifact reports the rounded CVRPLIB route cost.

+## QOBLIB Converter Evidence

+- Manual verification: true against QOBLIB commit `a686aaa09fe14651294f744f34d453d5dce9cf57`.
+- Converter path: `misc/convert_lp2qubo.py`.
+- Converter refs: misc/convert_lp2qubo.py:55-65, misc/convert_lp2qubo.py:82-89.
+- Converter convention: QOBLIB reads the LP with Gurobi, changes any continuous variables to integer, builds a Qiskit QuadraticProgram with from_gurobipy, converts it with QuadraticProgramToQubo() using the converter default penalty, writes linear coefficients on the diagonal, symmetrizes Q as (Q + Q') / 2, and writes the objective offset separately.
+- Qiskit converter pipeline: QuadraticProgramToQubo first handles a narrow set of special binary inequalities, then converts remaining inequalities to equalities with integer slack variables, encodes integer variables to binary, and finally applies equality penalties.
+- Qiskit default penalty note: For integer-coefficient constraints, Qiskit's automatic equality penalty is 1 plus the objective coefficient bound range.
+For this routing pilot that matches ToQUBO's objective-range penalty 16697.376350318606.

 ## Instance